 When we added it all up, we realized that our NRR is best-in-class, here’s that in context:

-VAST’s customers love Universal Storage.
+Customers love the VAST Data Platform.
 Their purchase histories are the chronicle of their confidence and enthusiasm in our innovative approach.
 Customers are making significant investments, even in these relatively early days.
 Here’s an example of a new customer we brought on only at the very end of 2019.
 In just 13 months time, this Fortune 500 manufacturing company had spent more than 10x their original investment.

 There are many other similar stories from customers that we’ve brought on in our first two years of selling.
-Universal Storage is simple, it works and it removes all of the complexity deploying data-centric applications.
+VAST is simple, it works and it removes all of the complexity deploying data-centric applications.
 Because we knew we had something special architecturally, and because we knew our target market was ripe for disruption, we kept our focus on product quality to make sure that it was easy for customers to invest and then grow their investments with us.
-Our focus on appliance selling and our religious adherence to only supporting industry-standard data access protocols (NFS, SMBServer Message Block is the file protocol developed by Microsoft.
-The now obsolete and deprecated version 1.0 was known as CIFS.
-Primary file protocol for Windows and OS X., S3, K8S) is also instrumental to make Universal Storage both simple and easily adoptable.
-Finally, the broad application of Universal Storage also makes it easy to jump in… this is a product that customers use for everything from Backup to AI, from HPCHigh-performance computing (HPC) harnesses the power of computer clusters to solve complex problems with massive data sets. to VMWare, and everything in between.
+Our focus on appliance selling and our religious adherence to only supporting industry-standard data access protocols (NFS, SMB, S3, K8S) is also instrumental to make VAST both simple and easily adoptable.
+Finally, the broad application of VAST also makes it easy to jump in… this is a product that customers use for everything from Backup to AI, from HPC to VMWare, and everything in between.
 The consolidation play makes storage easier for customers.

 Sustainability: Focus On What Matters, Spend Judiciously and Sell Big Stuff